ucfninf/Plant-monitor-Yuhua-Jin/README.md

 ## Overview
 In this repository is typically including the work process of connecting and putting togther a plant monitor and realtime code and updated data progresses. in this case we specialized to Blue Jacket Hyacinthus.

+## Purposes of this idea:
+- Plant Health Care: The device aims to offer early - detection of plant diseases and nutritional deficiencies to maintain plant health.
+- Maintaining Ecological Balance: Emphasizing the importance of ecological balance to ensure the overall health and vitality of the plants.
+- Soil and Environmental Management: The system will provide insights into maintaining the ideal soil and environmental conditions for Blue Jacket Hyacinth's growth.

+### Conditions
 Hyacinth bulbs normally plant in the fall, about 4-6 weeks before the ground freezes.
 This allows them to establish roots before winter.
 - Temperature: The bulbs need the cool of winter to simulate their natural environment and encourage proper sprouting in the spring.
 - Soil: well-draining soil, preferably enriched with organic matter.
 Avoid waterlogged or overly wet soil.